IBM-MIL/android-splash-screen/README.md

 }
 ```

 `doInBackground(String...)` runs on its own thread and performs the actual network call for fetching the image.
-Both `onPostExecute(Bitmap)` and `onCancelled()` will run on the thread that the `ImageLoader` was invoked from, which is the main UI thread in our case.
+Both `onPostExecute(Bitmap)` and `onCancelled()` will run on the thread that the `ImageLoader` was invoked from, which is the main thread in our case.

 For demonstration purposes we've written our own `AsyncTask` for retrieving the image.
 [Excellent libraries](http://square.github.io/picasso/) already exist that perform this operation and more.
 Note that making a network call requires the `INTERNET` permission to be added to the manifest file.